Category: T

 📍 Location & Geography

-Templeton is a quaint town located in Worcester County, Massachusetts, United States.
-It is situated in the north-central part of the state and is surrounded by the towns of Gardner, Hubbardston, Phillipston, and Winchendon.
-The town covers a total area of 32.8 square miles, of which 32.3 square miles is land and 0.5 square miles is water.
+Turner is a town located in Androscoggin County, in the state of Maine, United States.
+It is nestled in the south-central part of Maine, approximately 50 miles north of Portland and 30 miles west of Augusta.
+The town is spread over an area of 61.19 square miles, of which 58.72 square miles is land and 2.47 square miles is water.
+The Androscoggin River runs through the town, providing a scenic beauty to the landscape.

 🌎 Coordinates